randombullet321/CSWG/README.md

 ## Joining the CSWG VPN Mesh

-Here is where you actually join the VPN network
+Here is where you actually join the VPN network (My email to you will have the network ID)

-    sudo zerotier-cli join 632ea29085d9242d
+    sudo zerotier-cli join XXXXXXXXXXXXXXXX

 You should see